changgang/steps/README.md

 # Simulation Toolkit for Electrical Power Systems
 - Maintainer: Changgang Li <lichgang@sdu.edu.cn> from School of Electrical Engineering, Shandong University.
 - Documentation: [N/A]
-- Date of Readme: March.
-29, 2020
+- Date of Readme: Sep.
+13, 2020

 ## Major functions
 Simulation Toolkit for Electrical Power Systems (STEPS) is an open source power system simulator designed for balanced large-scale AC-DC hybrid power system analysis.
 Currently, it supports powerflow solution and dynamic simulation.
 In the future, short circuit analysis and eigenvalue analysis will be supported with no timetable.
 The data format of STEPS is improved based on PSS/E raw and dyr data format.
-BPA dat format is also supported.
+Though BPA dat format is supported, it will be supported in the future version in stepspy and BPA data importer will be removed.[Sep.
+13, 2020]
 You are encourage to join us for further development.

 ## Major versions
+- v1.3.1: Fix minor bug in IEEEG1 when T1 or T2 is non-zero.
+Released on Sep.
+13, 2020.
+- v1.3: Fix minor bug in building Z matrix.
+Released on April 22, 2020.
+This version is available for better compatibility.
 - v1.1: Improved performance version on March 8, 2020.
 About 20~30% improvement comparing to v1.0.
 - v1.0: Improved performance version on Feb.
 12, 2020.
 Support synchronous generator, wind turbine generator, (basic) PV unit, HVDC, static and dynamic loads.
 - v0.0: Initialize project on March 21, 2018